Zywave/booster/src/_areas/application-framework/components/api-proxy.md

 3. It is highly encouraged to supply a profile-token value to this component, which represents the active profile of the user in your own application to provide that context to the Proxy application.

    1. If being used by a user other than an agency user, and profile context matters, this attribute is **required**.

-<docs-spacer></docs-spacer>

-## When do I use the Zywave API Aproxy Element?
-1. Your application is a `*.zywave.com`
-1. Your application is authenticated with Zywave Auth
-1. Your application is using [Zywave Shell](/application-framework/components/shell/)
-1. You are not providing Zywave Shell a Zywave bearer token (e.g., `<zywave-shell bearer-token="">`)

-<docs-spacer size="small"></docs-spacer>

-### Why does my application need to be *.zywave.com?
-Applications consuming this component are currently required to be on a *.zywave.com due to continual restrictions being made, or already made, to third party cookies.

-For more information:
-* Chrome's announcement of the deprecation of third party cookies: <https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html>
-* Chrome's timeline to deprecation: <https://privacysandbox.com/timeline/>

-<docs-spacer size="small"></docs-spacer>

-### Can I use Zywave API Proxy Element with any user authentication method?
-The proxy must only be used by users who are authenticated with Zywave Auth.
-If your application provides several user authentication methods, the proxy must only be served to users authenticated via Zywave SSO.